 Natalia also served as Assistant Professor of Contract Law at Universidad Torcuato Di Tella Law School.
 She coached the students’ teams representing Universidad Austral Law School in international arbitration moot competitions, including the William C. Vis International Commercial Arbitration Moot.

 In addition to the Impact Scholarship, Natalia received the Dean Scholarship and the Fulbright Scholarship with the Ministry of Education of the Argentine Republic.
-At NYU, Natalia will undertake the LL.M. in International Legal Studies.
+Natalia completed her LL.M. in International Legal Studies in May 2022.
+Natalia is now an associate at Foley Hoag LLP focused on international arbitration and litigation.

 Before joining NYU for his LLM program, Abiodun attended Osun State University, Nigeria and the Nigerian law school.
 At Osun State University where he obtained his LL.B degree in 2016, he graduated as the best law student with First Class honors and received many awards.
 At the Nigerian law school, he also graduated with First Class honors in 2017.